 How to Prolong Betta Fish Life

 House them in a recommended tank size

-A Betta can live in a 1 gallon tank, but this is not a recommended size for beginners.
-This size is really too small for Bettas to thrive.
+A Betta can live in a 1-gallon tank, but this is not a recommended size for beginners.
+The size is really too small for Bettas to thrive.
 Give your pet betta a tank with at least 5 gallons of capacity.
-A 5 gallon tank is optimal because it has enough water volume to prevent sudden fluctuations of water parameters.
+A 5-gallon tank is optimal because it has enough water volume to prevent sudden fluctuations in water parameters.